Have you been thinking of getting an Australian Working Holiday visa?

 While I tried very hard, I only got a job after five weeks and after the New Year.
 If you want to get into farming, check out when the harvest season is.
 There are many sectors, so there’s no exact answer to this.
 You’ll have to see what your particular industry needs.
 Don’t forget to keep the weather in mind.

 Ways to Use Your Australian Working Holiday to Its Full Potential

 These are some personal goals and tactics I used that may be helpful to you…

 - I can easily get a tourist visa for Australia anytime.
 So I worked while I legally could, THEN I’ll come back and play tourist.
 I’m using my visa a bit more wisely by saving while I can.
 The name of the game is “work now, play later.”

 - Try getting a job as soon as you can.
 You never know how difficult it might be if you wait until the last minute.

 - Consider the seasons for the city you plan on living in.
-If a spot is “in season” you might want to get there early and be first on the scene.
+If a spot is “in season,” you might want to get there early and be first on the scene.

 Those under the 417 Working Holiday Visa for Australia have been lucky.
-They have had the opportunity to get a second-year visa which grants them exactly that, another full year with the ability to work in Australia.
+They have had the opportunity to get a second-year visa which grants them precisely that, another full year with the ability to work in Australia.

 Those under the 462 visa (AKA the visa for Americans) have only recently been able to take advantage of this opportunity.
-I’m SO jealous as the opportunity came about a bit after my visa expired and I will never have the opportunity to get a Working Holiday Visa for Australia again!
+I’m SO jealous as the opportunity came about a bit after my visa expired, and I will never have the opportunity to get a Working Holiday Visa for Australia again!